 Especially helpful to those who seem to always fall back into bad habits even when they know what they should be doing.
 This organization offers support and group meetings all over.

 Additional Services at our office

-In addition to Nutrition Counseling, we offer individual coaching sessions with our Lifestyle Support Specialist and our Functional Medicine Certified Health Coach for those who are interested in support and guidance regarding lifestyle changes and making those changes stick.
+In addition to Nutrition Counseling, we offer individual coaching sessions with our Lifestyle Support Specialist for those who are interested in support and guidance regarding lifestyle changes and making those changes stick.
 These sessions are personalized to address the specific needs of the individual with the goal of enhancing optimal health and well-being.
 In the future, we may be offering group sessions to cover more common concerns.

 Patient Resources page